boytchev/suica/docs/user-guide.md

 #### Orthographic camera projection

 Property and command.
-Sets an orthographic camera projectsion.
+Sets an orthographic camera projection.
 Objects do not change their visual size depending on how close or distant they are.
 The orthographic camera is defined by two numbers &ndash; *near* and *far* distances.
 By default they are 0 and 1000; and rhey define the depth span of the viewing